AdguardTeam/KnowledgeBase/docs/general/account/features.md

 ---
-title: What can be done in the AdGuard Account
+title: What can be done in the AdGuard account
 sidebar_position: 2
 ---